 "Well even if she does sort of like me, there's nothing I can do about it!"

 "My friend, that refers to commanding officers and their subordinates, and you are not her commanding officer.
 In fact, I believe she outranks you!"

-"Well, we did make her an honorary member of the VF, and I am the Captain, so she is under me in that regard-" Keith stopped abruptly, and blushed at the double entendre of his own words.
+"Well, we did make her an honorary member of the VF, and I am the Captain, so she is under me in that regard-" Keith stopped abruptly, and blushed at the double entendre.

 Sven grinned broadly in response, but much to his friend's relief, didn't take the proffered bait.